99 Austin Acts at SXSW Music

 Sat.
 17, Lamberts, 11pm Fusing the disparate elements of bedroom folk, ethereal pop, and ghostly twang, Knife in the Water pits meticulous songcraft against a backdrop of atmospheric free-flow.
 The quintet's acclaimed 1998 debut, Plays One Sound and Others, aged well enough to earn re-release last year, but the newly recorded Reproduction boasts revelations like would-be Velvets third album outtake "Beware a Holy Whore." – Greg Beets

 Thu.
-15, Parish, 12mid Moving to Austin in 2007 after seeing SXSW on TV, Nigerian transplant Kalu (Kalu Kalu) James arrived as a butter-smooth folkie, 2013's third LP The Offering betraying bits of Jeff Buckley, Afro-beat, and rock.
-Re-emerging last year as Kalu James & the Joint on Time Undone, the WWE-sized gentle giant went full on Mali psych-rock, Amadou & Mariam all in one. – Raoul Hernandez
+15, Parish, 12mid Moving to Austin in 2007 after seeing SXSW on TV, Nigerian transplant Kalu (Kalu Kalu) James arrived as a butter-smooth folkie, 2013's third LP The Offering betraying bits of Jeff Buckley, Afrobeat, and rock.
+Re-emerging last year as Kalu & the Electric Joint on Time Undone, the WWE-sized gentle giant went full-on Mali psych-rock, Amadou & Mariam all in one. – Raoul Hernandez

 Kenny Gee